camelinaction/camelinaction2/chapter10/jetty-rest-security-cdi/ReadMe.md

 Chapter 10 - cdi-rest-security
 ------------------------------

-This is a CDI based example of the `jetty-rest-security` example, which is covered in section 10.2.4.
+This is a CDI based example of the `jetty-rest-security` example.

+### 10.2.4 Configuring Rest DSL

 To try this example you need to first build it